h-yung/pangram/README.md

 - Mostly documented inside the UI itself, but deliberately writing to follow OOP principles was a good refresher on closures.
 - Create a minified version of the pangram (fewer letters) to cut down on the result array size.
 - fixed some UI/input issues
+- fixed exclusion filter - for loops are not the best for repeated true/false (don't exit with a `return` before it's done).
+Rewritten with array method `.some()`.